Private company limited by shares

 - trading income from the sale of qualifying IP (note that capital gains on IP are excluded; as such, capital gains are not subject to taxation in Cyprus), and

-- IP income embedded in the sale of products, services, or the use of processes directly related with qualifying IP assets.
+- IP income embedded in the sale of products, services, or the use of processes directly related to qualifying IP assets.

 In calculating the amount of the qualifying IP profits entitled to the 80% deduction, a fraction is applied to the above IP profits based on R&D activity of the taxpayer; the higher the amount of R&D undertaken by the taxpayer itself (or via a taxable foreign PE or via unrelated third party outsourcing), the higher the amount of R&D fraction (modified nexus fraction).

-Compliance – On average, a Limited company in Malta may require 28 payments and 127 hours per year to prepare, file and pay taxes.
+Compliance – On average, a Limited company in Cyprus may require 28 payments and 127 hours per year to prepare, file and pay taxes.